cameronangliss/vgc-bench/README.md

 - excluding mirror matches (p1 and p2 using the same team)
 - starting agent with random teampreview at the beginning of each game

-See [train.sh](train.sh) for an example call of train.py (or just configure and run the bash script itself).
+See [train.sh](train.sh) for running multiple training runs simultaneously with automatic pokemon-showdown server management.

 ## 📚 Behavior Cloning